You want smart political talk without the meltdowns?

 And there's a real reason why congressional members, the Senate, and the House are so concerned about this and so concerned about the future of this special counsel.

-You know, go ahead, uh Victoria.
+You know, go ahead, Victoria.

-So I just wanted to make a comment that finally the Republicans seem to have gotten their act together.
+I just wanted to make a comment that finally the Republicans seem to have gotten their act together.

-I thought I said they were always lousy at oversight and they were lousy at hearings, but these guys have developed a thematic.
+I said they were always lousy at oversight and they were lousy at hearings, but these guys have developed a thematic.

 Jim Jordan and even Trey Gowdy's finally gotten on board, and they are very good today.

-Well, with all due respect, it's a little too little too late, but the people you know, but it is only the freedom caucus people that have been on top of it from the beginning.
+Well, with all due respect, it's a little too little, too late, but the people, you know, but it is only the Freedom Caucus people that have been on top of it from the beginning.

-The contempt that they show for the American people in this is mind numbing.
+The contempt that they show for the American people in this is mind-numbing.

 And there are many, many other comments to just degrading and total contempt, if you will, for the American people.